-Md. poised to revoke governor’s authority to overturn parole decisions involving people serving life terms
+Maryland revokes governor’s authority to overturn parole decisions involving people serving life terms

 Amid the nationwide reckoning with criminal justice, post-conviction reform has emerged as one of the thorniest issues to resolve, particularly when it concerns those serving life sentences.
 In Maryland, lawmakers have attempted to make headway, passing bills that removed the governor’s ability to reject parole board recommendations and abolished life without parole for those who committed crimes as juveniles.
 Both bills were vetoed by Gov. Larry Hogan (R).

-After an at-times-emotional debate about escalating crime, victims’ rights, redemption and fairness, the Senate voted 31 to 16 on Monday to override Hogan’s veto of the parole bill.
-The House, which voted 88 to 50 to pass the bill in April, was set to take up the veto override on Tuesday evening.
+After an at-times-emotional debate about escalating crime, victims’ rights, redemption and fairness, the Senate voted 31 to 16 on Monday and the House 92 to 46 late Tuesday to override Hogan’s veto of the parole bill.

 Walter Lomax, who served 39 years of a life sentence before being released by a judge in 2006 and becoming the lead voice in the fight for parole reform in Maryland, watched from the State House as the Senate voted.